ember-parr/nuttyshell-react-plentyofwitches/README.md

+Group Project completed during course at Nashville Software School [October 2020]

 Plenty of witches is a Halloween themed social site.
 Users can manager messages, tasks, events, friends and events.
+My contribution to group project: News Article components.

 Technologies: React.js, ReactStrap, Json, HTML, CSS

 # Nutshell: The Information Dashboard

-## Instructions
+## Instructions for project:

 Nutshell is a new product offering that you have been tasked with building.
 It's a dashboard for people to use to organize their daily tasks, events, news article, friends, and chat messages.